Teaching opportunities for postgraduate research students

 Teaching others to develop new skills and understand new concepts is a great way to get experience of teaching.
 The skills you develop are valuable and very transferable.
 Thinking on your feet, taking responsibility for delivering sessions, and enhancing your communication skills will build your confidence and serve you well in future.

 Across the Faculty, we have opportunities for postgraduate research students to work as graduate teaching assistants (GTAs) and demonstrators on our undergraduate courses.
 You will earn cash while gaining valuable experience and boosting your CV.
+More details on GTAs can be found on Staffnet, including GTA FAQs.

 Find out what you can expect as a GTA, how much time it takes and what support you will get.